Environment – Mental and Physical Priorities

 Marie Kondo’s great book on decluttering, The Life Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, 2014 is brilliant for this, offering a category-by-category approach to regularly re-selecting your physical environment, and asking: Does this object give me joy?
 If you don’t get that feeling from any your stuff, dump it.
 Start with your clothes, and see if you can lose a third of your wardrobe, and get back some of your closet space.
 Sell your things or just give them away, and focus on creating value instead.
 The name of a rapidly-growing website for used goods, LetGo.com, reminds us that the hard part of selling anything is the mental discipline to decide to let it go.
 Today it’s easy to buy, rent, or borrow it again later, if circumstances change.
 The hard part of owning things is knowing that you’ve selected the right things, and knowing what things to get next.

 What is your criteria for selection?
 Selection should flow from your values and vision for what you should be doing now.
 Many things are useful for a time, then it is time to let them go.
 This Guide recommends an evo devo approach to selection, using both evolutionary (creative, experimental) and developmental (protective, truthseeking) values.
 Will your things help you be more innovative, experimental, and imaginative (evo) or more safe, powerful, and evidence-based (devo)?
 If not, maybe you don’t need them.
-We also recommend keeping the Eight Skills and Eight Goals in mind as you think about your things.
+We also recommend keeping the Eight Skills and Ten Values in mind as you think about your things.
 The more consciously you select, the more your environment enriches your life.

 Take an evo devo approach to the selection process as well.
 Sometimes its best to relax and vary your selection criteria, experimenting and playing with new things, and sometimes you want to constrain and optimize them on useful things.
 Recall the cycles we mentioned under Health, and be sure to cycle between serendipitous and predictably focused states of being.
-The important thing with play, recreation, and fun is to know when you’ve had enough, when you are rested, recharged and ready to back to focus your thoughts, behaviors, and environment on good work, and pursuing your visions.
+The important thing with play, recreation, and fun is to know when you’ve had enough, when you are rested, recharged and ready to go back to focus your thoughts, behaviors, and environment on good work, and pursuing your visions.

 Give yourself a jolt of mental pleasure every time you catch yourself selecting your mental and physical environment in ways that reward your higher vision and values.
 Reward selection, and it will grow.